3 Underlying Processes of Entrepreneurship

 “Simplicity is the ultimate sophistication.” —Leonardo Da Vinci

-Looking for opportunities to improve your communication?
-Take the leap and pitch at our upcoming pitch event on Jan 23rd—register here!
-Elevate Your Pitch events take place every Fourth Thursday of the month—stay up-to-date and check out our events page for more ways to get involved.
+Want to improve your pitch?
+These events take place every fourth Thursday of the month—check out our events page for more ways to get involved.

-This Lesson was taken from our PreFlight Digital Course.
+This lesson is from our PreFlight Digital Course.
 Want to explore more?
-Sign up with EC Membership and get access to the full course today.
+Sign up for EC Membership to get full access to the course today.